 News and press releases on scientific publications

 The Communications and Public Relations Office informs journalists about research and other activities at KI of potential public interest.
-This we do by circulating press releases and news tips – as well as using KI’s social media channels, KI’s own news site, the magazine Medicinsk Vetenskap and the podcast Medicinvetarna.
+This includes circulating press releases and sending informal tips about new research as well as using KI’s social media channels, KI’s own news site, the magazine Medicinsk Vetenskap and the podcast Medicinvetarna.

-The reason for issuing press releases and news tips is to communicate the latest information to the general public and to specific professional and patient groups.
-Some topics are best addressed in a full interview in our own popular science magazine or podcast, others by being shared on social media.
+By issuing press releases and news tips, KI aims to communicate the latest research findings of relevance to the general public/journalists or specific professional and patient groups.
+Some topics are best covered in other formats, for example in a broad interview in our own popular science magazine or podcast, or by being shared on social media.

-As an employee of the university, you are always free to send news tips to journalists, but only the Communications and Public Relations Office is allowed send out official press releases from KI.
+As an employee of the university, you are always free to send news tips to journalists, but only the Communications and Public Relations Office can distribute official press releases from KI.

-If the Communications Office rejects your request to launch a publication to the media, you can approach the web editor at your department to have a news item posted on the KI news site.
-However, this approach will not include a press release to external journalists.
-Another means of reaching a wider audience is to share your paper on your personal social media account.
+If the Communications Office rejects your request for an official press release, you can approach the web editor at your department to inquire about the possibility of having a news item posted on KI's news site.
+Another way of reaching a wider audience is to share your paper on your personal social media accounts.

 Getting in touch

 Contact the Communications Office as soon as your paper has been accepted by a scientific journal.
-Do not wait until you have confirmation of the publication date from the journal editor or until the paper appears in PubMed, but tell us as soon as you know that the paper has been accepted for publication (see below).
+Do NOT wait until you have confirmation of the publication date from the journal or until the paper appears in PubMed, rather tell us as soon as you know that the paper has been accepted for publication (see below).

-It takes time to produce a good news package with text and images and, if necessary, to liaise with a partner organisation.
+It takes time to produce a good news package with text and images and, if necessary, to coordinate with a partner organisation.
 Our science communicators are always busy and have little opportunity to help at short notice.
-Sometimes it is advisable to contact us even before your paper has been formally accepted if, for example, you believe it will be published very shortly afterwards.
+Sometimes it is advisable to contact us even before your paper has been formally accepted if, for example, you believe it will be published upon accept or shortly after.

 How we select our news

-Evaluating news is not an exact science, and is based on trend-monitoring, knowledge of the readers’ interests and needs, and our goals of communication.
+Evaluating the newsworthiness of a scientific publication is not an exact science.
+It is partly based on media-monitoring, knowledge of the readers’ interests and needs, and our goals of communication.
 Much weight is also given to the experience and competence of the science communicators.
-To help us in this process we have developed a number of selection keys, in dialogue with academic representatives.
+To guide us in this process, we have developed a number of selection criteria, in dialogue with academic representatives.

-The selection keys apply to centrally-produced research news from KI for the media and general public.
-They concern:
+The selection criteria apply to centrally-produced research news and press releases from KI and involve:

 - the topicality, comprehensibility and relevance of the paper for one or more lay target groups – this is the first assessment that we make;